katiekimaram/katiekimaram/README.md

 ## 👋 Hello, my name is Katie!

 ### About Me
-* I'm currently a Software Engineering Immersive Student at Hack Reactor.
 * I've had a passion for programming and creating websites since I was 10 years old.
 * If I'm not coding, you'll often find me playing games, cooking, baking, or hiking.